Dunith-Code/weather-app/README.md

 ---

-## Comfort Index Formula
+## 🧮 Comfort Index Formula

 **What it is:** a 0–100 score combining five weather factors into a single ranking metric for each city.

-**Why I designed it this way:** comfort perception isn't one number you can measure directly, it's a combination of how hot/humid it feels, how windy, how cloudy, and how stable the air pressure is.
+**Why I designed it this way:** comfort perception isn't one number you can measure directly — it's a combination of how hot/humid it feels, how windy, how cloudy, how stable the air pressure is, how far you can see, and how much moisture is in the air.
 I wanted each factor's weight to reflect how strongly it's backed by evidence, not just my own guess.

 **How it works (the five components):**

-**1. Temperature and Humidity (70% weight)**: computed via **Thom's Discomfort Index (1959)**, a published formula for human heat perception:
+**1. Temperature and Humidity (55% weight)** — computed via **Thom's Discomfort Index (1959)** , a published formula for human heat perception:
 ```
 Id = T − 0.0055 × (100 − RH) × (T − 14.5)
 ```